Khertvisi

 Khertvisi is a village in Aspindza Municipality of Samtskhe-Javakheti region, the Republic of Georgia.
-Situated at the confluence of rivers Mtkvari and Paravani, the village was set on a number of terraces.
+Situated at the confluence of the rivers Mtkvari and Paravani, the village was set on a number of terraces.

 According to the chronicles, in ancient times Khertvisi was a town.
-The last mention was in the second half of 18th century.
+The last mention was in the second half of the 18th century.
 The large Khertvisi Fortress was built here presumably in the 10th-11th centuries.
-In 1771, when the fortress was temporarily taken back from Turks by the King Erekle II, a large amount of valuables and goods was evacuated.
+In 1771, when the fortress was temporarily taken back from Turks by King Erekle II, a large amount of valuables and goods was evacuated.
 This hinted historians that Khertvisi was indeed a town.